Tips to Prepare for your travels

-· National Haemophilia Organisations and Haemophilia Treatment Centres can also be a source of assistance if needed while travelling.
-You will find these listed in the WFH Passport which is available online at www.wfh.org or in this section on Travel.
+- National haemophilia organisations and haemophilia treatment centres can also be a source of assistance while travelling abroad.
+You will find these listed in the WFH Passport which is available online at www.wfh.org.
 Alternatively, you can contact us at any stage for information on the country you are visiting.
 Having this information in advance allows you to plan in case of an emergency as not every hospital will have a treatment centre.

 In case of emergencies